Submit Article

 What Was the Outcome?

-The Singapore High Court dismissed Citus' application to set aside the order granting leave to enforce the CIETAC arbitration award.
-The court held that Citus had already unsuccessfully appealed the award in a Chinese court, and could not now seek to re-litigate the same issues in Singapore.
+The High Court dismissed Citus’ application to set aside the order granting leave to enforce the arbitration award.
+The court affirmed the ex parte order dated 19 February 2001, thereby allowing Newspeed to proceed with the enforcement of the CIETAC award in Singapore as if it were a judgment of the High Court.

 Why Does This Case Matter?